NotBrianZach/bza/README.md

-# Book piZzA: GPT Conversational Read Eval Print Loop and Bookmarks Manager for Books, Articles, Webpages, & Plaintext (WIP)
+# Book piZzA: GPT Conversational Read Eval Print Loop and Bookmarks Management System for Text (WIP)

 Interactive books.
 Books sliced up like pizza.
 Book pizza. bza.

+First input text,

-It feeds a pdf, webpage, or epub a few (chunkSize) pages at a time into chatgpt or another LLM,
+feed it (sliceSize) pages at a time into chatgpt or another LLM, summarizing as it goes

-then outputs something, for example, a quiz on the topic of the pages it read

-then waits for user input to tell it to what to do next with the pageChunk before continuing on: you could ask it to tell a joke, respond with a parable, or translate into spanish. lots of possibilities.
+then prompt user for a command e.g.
+- print out the slice of pages
+  - in the voice of a character,
+  - translate into spanish
+- print out the summary of content up to this point
+- generate a quiz and grade it
+- continue on to the next page slice

 It's an active reading buddy, a summarizer, a customizable narrator and reteller.

-And it stores all this into "bookmarks" in a local database.
+And it stores all this into "bookmarks" from which can resume our session in a local database. (where we can also do things like store vector represenations of all the pages of the books to compute cosine similarity to use when prompting the LLM)

 ## To Run (TODO)
 - if windows, install [windows subsystem for linux](https://learn.microsoft.com/en-us/windows/wsl/install)